 Our Recovery Campus will provide a complete continuum of services, including treatment, robust continuing care, integrated primary health care, and permanent and transitional housing options.
-Our programs and services will continue to be designed and developed to 1) meet the early and near–term needs of men, as well as 2) the long-term stabilization and recovery maintenance needs of men living fully in the community.

 In February of 2013, FSH purchased an 18,129 square foot building located at 440 South 500 East in Salt Lake City.
 The newly acquired property meets the specifications created by the FSH board and staff members specifically to increase the organization’s capacity for addressing the critical needs of the veteran population in the Salt Lake Metro area.